 Although misdemeanor convictions do not pose the same penalties as felony convictions, they often have other effects on a person's life.
 Employers often run background checks, and when they do, a misdemeanor is a criminal offense that will appear on the report.
 A misdemeanor can also cause problems with obtaining security clearances.

-Kim Snook, former director of the Iowa DOT's Office of Driver Services, said, "We hope that these increased penalties and sanctions will make driver's think twice before foolishly choosing to pass a stopped school bus.
+Kim Snook, former director of the Iowa DOT's Driver & Identification Services, said, "We hope that these increased penalties and sanctions will make driver's think twice before foolishly choosing to pass a stopped school bus.
 More than thinking about their own penalty, however, we hope they will remember and recognize that passing a stopped school bus threatens the life of a child.
 The few seconds gained is not worth risking a child's life."

 The Iowa departments of Transportation, Public Safety and Education, and University of Iowa-National Advanced Driving Simulator and Iowa State University-Center for Transportation Research and Education have teamed up to provide additional public education on school bus safety in 2012, as well as to complete a study on school bus safety.